Vector Search Usage¶

 emb search -m 3-small -c menu -q "May I have some sweets?🍨" -k 10

 --persist-path option specifies the path to the vector store to be searched.
 The default is different for each vector store.
-For Chroma, the default is ./chroma.
+For LanceDB, the default is ./lancedb.

 To search in menu collection in a different path from the default, run the following command: